 With world class national parks, and vast but rapidly disappearing forests, Zambia was chosen as the country to lay the foundation of BCP in early 2012.
 We didn't have a glamorous start.
 Our initial core team worked out of a living room before moving our office into a tiny garden shed behind a donor's office.
 Yet, we brought grit and a strong commitment to showing that these forests were more valuable standing than cut down.

 In 2015 we achieved another unique milestone when the Lower Zambezi National Park became the first park in the world to go carbon neutral from operations.
 In 2017, we became the world’s third highest ranked B Corp for our social and environmental impacts.

-The past eight years have been hard work.
+The past nine years have been hard work.
 Yet with the support of our partners, we are making forest conservation valuable to people.